Parsely/storm-0mq/README.md

 a JAR out of this repository in order to revert 0.9 to use the ZeroMQ transport plugin.

-# Building the storm-zeromq JAR
+# Building the storm-0mq JAR

 To make Storm work with this plugin, you need to perform these steps: